 ● Amendments added by the House of Lords that include protection of the NHS and patient data, and parliamentary scrutiny of trade deals have been voted down by the House of Commons.

 Why is the Trade Bill needed?

 Now we are no longer part of the EU, the Government’s Trade Bill is needed to enable ministers to implement existing trade deals.
-Originally negotiated by the EU these deals will be rolled over, at the end of the transition period.
-The bill also enables the UK to run its own trade policy and the government highlights the need to defend UK industry from issues like the dumping of cheap goods; and the bill establishes a new quango, the Trade Remedies Authority to take on this work.
+Originally negotiated by the EU, many of these deals were rolled over at the end of the transition period.
+The bill also enables the UK to run its own trade policy and the government highlights the need to defend UK industry from issues like the dumping of cheap goods; the bill also establishes a new quango, the Trade Remedies Authority to take on this work.

 What the Trade Bill will allow the government to do?

 The Trade Bill will allow the Government to extend existing trade deals, negotiate changes to any existing deals and set up new deals.
-However, the Bill has ditched the amendments that were made to it before the election, responding to criticisms that the Bill offered no process for Parliament to properly scrutinise or object to future trade deals.
+However, the Bill has been criticised for offering no process for Parliament to properly scrutinise or object to future trade deals.